- Social Security Disability Insurance (SSDI) is a government program that pays monthly benefits to applicants with physical/mental disability.

 Based on the minimal information that is required to determine if an application qualifies for compassionate allowance consideration, one would think that such a claim would take only a few weeks to pass through the process.

 In reality however, and mostly because physicians and medical centers commonly take weeks or months to respond to queries, an individual’s claim can take much longer.
-The thing to do therefore is to attach all pertinent medical records to the application when the application is submitted to the examiner.
+The thing to do therefore is to provide all pertinent medical records with the application when the application is submitted to the examiner.
 If the applicant can do that in person, all the better.

 How Much Time an Application Should Take

-Unlike other claims made for SSDI benefits, “compassionate allowance” claims can take only a few days or weeks if the applicant is properly documented and the application is designated “Compassionate Allowance Claim”.
+Unlike other claims made for Social Security Disability Insurance benefits, “compassionate allowance” claims can take only a few days or weeks if the applicant is properly documented and the application is designated a “Compassionate Allowance Claim”.
 In such cases, the compassionate element of the claim carries a lot of weight.

 A medical consultant, employed by the Social Security Disabled Insurance, is nevertheless required to evaluate and endorse a CAL claim prior to approval.

 It is also worth noting that in all other situations, a compassionate claim is the same as any other claim made under the SSDI protocols.
 For example, the waiting period, the 15 work-years, and other regulations that are established by federal regulation, cannot be waived for compassionate claims.
 Those however can go to the SSI appeal office.